MJoergen/nexys4ddr/dyoc/Episodes/ep17_-_Software_Interrupts/README.md

 ## 6C JMP (a)
 In this instruction, we read the new value of the Program Counter in cycles 4 and 5.
-We therefore need two new values for pc\_sel, see lines 220-221 in cpu/datapath.vhd.
+We therefore need two new values for pc\_sel, see lines 81-82 in main/cpu/pc.vhd.
 Additionally, we need the ability to increment the address in the hold registers.
-This is done in lines 316 and 333.
+This is done in line 50 in main/cpu/hi.vhd and main/cpu/lo.vhd.
 The control signals hi\_sel and lo\_sel need to be expanded to cover this new functionality.

 ## 00 BRK
 This instruction is a bit tricky, since it is actually a two-byte instruction, even though the second byte is not used.
 The Program Counter value stored on the stack is the address after the second byte, so the Program Counter needs to be incremented twice, before the value is stored onto the stack.
-This accounts for the line 159 in cpu/ctl.vhd
+This accounts for the line 155 in main/cpu/ctl.vhd

 Furthermore, the Break bit in the Status Register must be set before it is pushed onto the stack, but the value itself in the Status Register is not